PSNI wrong not to investigate ‘hooded men’ torture allegations, court rules

 “It was always clear that the initial investigation by the PSNI was nothing more than a window dressing exercise.”

+“The UK Government is planning to close down all investigations and paths to justice for torture victims and for other victims as well.

+“We would urge the UK Government to pay heed to the ruling today and to reverse course, abandon these plans and ensure that all victims have their rights to truth and justice.”

-However, the Supreme Court rejected a challenge that the Police Service of Northern Ireland is not sufficiently independent to carry out a new investigation into the hooded men case.
+However, the Supreme Court did not accept that the PSNI is not sufficiently independent to carry out a new investigation into the hooded men case.

 Lord Hodge said: “In our view, it has not been established that the LIB (Legacy Investigations Branch) is not capable of carrying out an effective investigation on the basis either of institutional or hierarchical connection or that it is not capable of conducting an investigation with practical independence.